2024 Solar Incentives Guide for Montgomery, NY - Tax Credits & Rebates

 EcoWatch's Montgomery, NY Solar Incentives FAQs

-It's a good idea to talk to your local Montgomery solar installer for a better understanding of which incentives your project will qualify for.
-In most cases, solar incentives apply to new solar panel systems installed on property you own (in the U.S.) within a specified date range.
-Some incentives, such as those offered by the government of New York, might have additional requirements.
+It's a good idea to talk to your local Montgomery solar installer to get an understanding of which incentives your project will qualify for.
+Usually, solar incentives apply to new solar systems installed on property you own (in the U.S.) between the dates specified by the incentive.
+Some incentives, like those provided by the New York government, might have additional requirements.

-Your best bet is to talk to someone from the company that installed your system – or reach out to a local Montgomery solar installer — to clarify which incentives you might qualify for.
+Your best bet is to talk to someone from the company that installed your solar system – or reach out to a local Montgomery solar installer — to learn about which incentives you may qualify for.
 If your solar panels were installed after January 1, 2022, you likely qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
-Solar panels installed between 2006 and 2021 may qualify for a tax credit of 26-30%.
+Systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

 What are the environmental benefits of switching to solar energy?

-You can lower your carbon footprint by 100 pounds of CO2 a year by installing solar panels.
-This adds up to around 2,000 pounds over 20 years.
+You can lower your carbon footprint by 100 pounds of CO2 annually by installing solar panels.
+This adds up to around 2,000 pounds in 20 years.
 In addition, solar power is a renewable energy source, meaning that switching your home over lessens the drain on our planet's resources.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.